 This simple sourdough scone recipe is a perfect way to use up your sourdough discard.
 Sourdough adds a subtle, tangy flavor to your scones, and gives them amazing lift in the process.

-How to Make Sourdough Scones
+How to Make Sourdough Pumpkin Scones

 Stir together flour, brown sugar, pumpkin pie spice, cream of tartar, baking soda, and salt in a medium mixing bowl.